Walker County License Hearing Guide

 What It Is

-• Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is justified.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare